HowardLiYH/crypto-news-sentiment-analysis/README.md

 ## Version 2.5 More Sources
 - Website Views: Use Selenium to go to Similarweb Website Analysis Dashboard (Google "Similar Web traffic checker" if need to ).
 Then scrape the recent month's views.
 - YouTube Comments: Since Twitter and Reddit API are prohibited from free use, we can consider using YouTube API to search for "Today" News choose the top five results from the search, and scrape their comment sections to produce a general sentiment from the viewers.

+## Version 3.0 Deployment
+- Streamlit for display